 Impossible without AI in marketing, that is.
-By teaming up with artificial intelligence-driven personalization platform rasa.io, the AMA was able to take advantage of an AI engine that generates individualized subject lines based on member interest data, thereby highlighting the most relevant and interesting content to each newsletter recipient.
+By teaming up with the artificial intelligence-driven personalization platform rasa.io, the AMA used an AI engine that generates individualized subject lines based on member interest data, highlighting the most relevant and interesting content to each newsletter recipient.

 From valuable insights to personalized product recommendations and technology-enabled assistance, AI in marketing is already driving some of the biggest advances in overall customer experience.
-What impressive examples of AI in marketing have you seen lately?
+What impressive AI in marketing examples have you seen lately?

-If you’re interested in learning more about how new technologies can help improve your customer engagement strategies, check out our social media strategy conference!
+If you want to learn more about how new technologies can help improve your customer engagement strategies, check out our social media strategy conference!